Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Amikacin/Amikacin_evaluation_report.md

 **Walker 1979** Walker JM, Wise R, Mitchard M. The pharmacokinetics of amikacin and gentamicin in volunteers: a comparison of individual differences.
 J Antimicrob Chemother.
 1979 Jan;5(1):95-9.

 **Wendl 2011** Wendl T, Niederalt C, Becker C, et al. Modeling of renal failure, dialysis, inhalation and mechanical ventilation: Development of a whole-body physiologically-based pharmacokinetic (PBPK) model for ICU patients with and without renal failure receiving inhalatively administered Amikacin via a tracheal tube.
-Presented at: *The Annual Meeting of the Population Approach Group in Europe* Athen.
+Presented at: *The Annual Meeting of the Population Approach Group in Europe* Athens.
 2011; Abstr.
 2194.